 This process of reflecting and examining my issues from the past was arduous.
 Those who have engaged in this process know it as "the work."
-The center I attended used this phrase for what we hoped to accomplish by engaging in this process: "Facing the Past to Transform the Future."
+The center I attended used this phrase: "Facing the Past to Transform the Future."

 I had shied away from this kind of work as unbiblical and unproductive.
 I reasoned that Paul would not look back, because he wrote: "One thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on."
 (Philippians 3:13-14)